An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Introduction

 The most general result about translates of polygons is that given a fixed convex polygon, there exists a $c$ (that depends only on the polygon) such that any {\em finite} point set has a polychromatic $k$-coloring such that any translate of the fixed convex polygon that contains at least $m(k)=c\cdot k$ points contains a point of every color \cite{GV10}.
 Non-convex polygons for which such a finite $m(k)$ (for any $k\ge 2$) exists have been classified \cite{P10,PT10}.

 As it was shown recently \cite{P14}, there is no such finite $m(2)$ for convex sets with a smooth boundary, e.g., for the translates of a disc.
 However, it was also shown in the same paper that for the translates of any {\em unbounded} convex set $m(2)=3$ is sufficient.
 In this paper we extend this result to every $k$, showing that $m(k)=2k-1$ is an optimal function for unbounded convex sets.
+Our proof is an abstraction of a method developed by Smorodinsky and Yuditsky \cite{SY12}.

 For homothets of a given shape the primal and dual problems are not equivalent.
 For homothets of a triangle (a case closely related to the case of translates of octants \cite{KP12,KP14octants}), there are several results, the current best are $m(k)= O(k^{4.09})$ in the primal version \cite{CKMU13,KP15} and $m(k)= O(k^{5.09})$ in the dual version \cite{CKMU14,KP15}.
 For the homothets of other convex polygons, in the dual case there is no finite $m(2)$ \cite{K14}, and in the primal case only conditional results are known \cite{KP14}, namely, that the existence of a finite $m(2)$ implies the existence of an $m(k)$ that grows at most polynomially in $k$.
-In fact, it is even possible that for {\em any} polychromatic coloring problem $m(k)=O(m(2))$.
+In fact, it is even possible that for {\em any} polychromatic coloring problem $m(k)=O(k\cdot m(2))$.

 For other shapes, cover-decomposability has been studied less, in these cases the investigation of polychromatic-colorings is motivated rather by conflict-free colorings or $\epsilon$-nets.
 Most closely related to our paper, coloring halfplanes for small values were investigated in \cite{wcf,K12,F11}, and polychromatic $k$-colorings in \cite{SY12}.
-We generalize all the (primal and dual) results of the latter paper to pseudohalfplanes.
-Note that translates of an unbounded convex set form a set of pseudohalfplanes, thus the above mentioned result about unbounded convex sets is a special case of this generalization to pseudohalfplanes.
+We generalize all the (primal and dual) results of the latter paper to pseudohalfplanes, answering a question left open by the authors.\footnote{Personal communication, Shakhar Smorodinsky.} Note that translates of an unbounded convex set form a set of pseudohalfplanes, thus the above mentioned result about unbounded convex sets is a special case of this generalization to pseudohalfplanes.

 Axis-parallel rectangles are usually investigated from the $\epsilon$-net point of view (e.g., \cite{CHPSZT08,PaTa10}), for which the coloring function $f$ is not independent of the number of points/regions.
 Motivated by these, bottomless rectangles are regarded for small values in \cite{wcf,K12} and polychromatic $k$-colorings in \cite{A13}.
 In this paper we place bottomless rectangles in our abstract context and pose some further problems about them.